brittanyjoiner15/rainbowstack-summit/README.md

 # Getting Started with Create React App

-Rainbowstack Summit!
-An event hosted by the Rainbowstack ERG
+Rainbow Stack Summit!
+An event hosted by the Rainbow Stack ERG